An overview of results reporting in org chart and project based reviews

 The 9-box view is best for comparing two different questions.
 For example, if you wanted to compare every department against these two questions, you navigate to the 9-box view and then on the "Group by" dropdown and select "Department."
 From here, you'll be able to hover over each dot to see where the department fell in regards to these two questions.

 The Heatmap view is best for comparing different groups of responders against each other across more than one question.
 It provides the most data in a single visualization.
 You can apply filters to cut your data even further to compare very specific employee groupings.

 Select the Export button to download your heatmap.
 The export preserves the format of the heatmap, and contains the colors of the cells.

-The Distribution view is best for understanding how many employees received each possible score or rating for the comparisons you've selected.
+The Distribution view is best for understanding how many employees received each possible rating for the comparisons you've selected.
 This can be a good visualization to evaluate the effectiveness of the questions you're asking in your reviews.
 If you're looking for a bell curve, use the distribution view.

 Just like the other visualizations you can filter your results by user attributes (custom and default), and review group.
-Apply multiple filters for fine grained insights about the performance of specific groups of employees.
+Apply multiple filters for fine-grained insights about the performance of specific groups of employees.

 Actual Count vs. Normalized Count

 Use the Show bar to choose between...